 The Federal Ministry of the Interior is responsible for issuing licenses on the physical protection of nuclear material and facilities in use, storage and transport, including protective measures against interference or encroachment by unauthorised third persons [Safeguards Act, Part 3].
-Moreover it is responsible for the coordination of the national crisis management system.
+Moreover it is responsible for the coordination of the national crisis and disaster protection management and international disaster relief.